 All official transcripts must be sent directly to the program to which you intend to apply.
 For a listing of contacts, please visit the program mail stop directory.
 You may also upload an unofficial transcript directly within your online application.

-How do I report my GRE and TOEFL scores?
+How do I report my GRE, TOEFL or IELTS scores?

-I sent my GRE/TOEFL scores, but the application system still shows my scores as pending.
+I sent my GRE/TOEFL/IELTS scores, but the application system still shows my scores as pending.
 Were my scores received?

 Can I submit my TOEFL/IELTS scores after the application deadline?

 Typically, yes.
 Consult with your program of interest for details.

 If I have a degree from an English-speaking university, do I need to submit my TOEFL/IELTS scores?